Pierce-Lindsay/IMGD3000-PitchShift/README.txt

 	arrow keys to move the character left and right.
 Dodge the projectiles by moving with the pitch shifts.
 	You have to survive to the end of the song, taking less than 2 hits.
 Press 'q' to quit the game at any time.

+Expansions:
+	- Added a new difficulty: Practice
+	- Changed Easy mode health to 5 hits instead of 3
+	- Score system
+	- Game ending is now indefinite until the player loses